sfschen/velocileptors/README.md

 An example of the most common use-cases is given in "lpt_examples.py" and more detailed examples of the LPT and EPT power spectrum calculations are given in the appropiately named notebooks.
+We expect most users will want to use either the lpt_rsd or ept_fullresum models, described in some detail in the "Direct LPT RSD Examples" and "EPT Examples" notebooks.

 For most situations computing the power spectrum wedges or multipoles is as simple as: